InterMaths Erasmus Mundus Joint Master Degree

 Our graduates are typically addressed to R&D positions in private enterprises, in particular in industrial engineering, manufacturing, pharmaceutics, biomedical industry.

 Moreover, our graduates are suited to access PhD programs in mathematics and applications everywhere in the world.

 For transparency's sake and with the aim to avoid misleading information among students about their rights and obligations while studying InterMaths, we invite our selected applicants to take a look at a template of our "Student Agreement" before the course enrolment.
 In September enrolled students will then be required to sign a final official version of such contract with the InterMaths coordinator.

-The EMJMD study period will take place in at least two of the Programme Countries represented in the InterMaths consortium, that is to say, at least two mobility periods are guaranteed to all students (in a place different from their country of residence).
+The EMJMD study period will take place in at least two of the Programme Countries represented in the InterMaths consortium (in a place different from their country of residence).

 Our specialization tracks have been designed on grounds of the fields of expertise of the five reference groups, often with links with groups in the same institutions from other applied disciplines.
 Most importantly, they address innovative methodologies and deal with societal challenges in nowadays society, in particular in medicine and in industry.

 All students will spend the first semester at UAQ.
 For the second semester, the cohort is split into two groups, one spending second semester in Hamburg (TUHH), the other one in Vienna (TUW).
 The two semesters share a core set of activities in numerical methods and parallel computing.

 The destinations at TUW or TUHH in semester 2 are designed according to the assigned destination for the second year as follows: